zotingsagar/zotingsagar.github.io/projects.md

 Different classifier analog circuits are reviewed.[[Report]](EE694_203070064_Seminar_Report.pdf)

+**3. BE Final Year Project: Design Optimization, Simulation and Analysis of the Micro-TCD Gas Sensor**

+Micro-bridge gas  sensor modelled and simulated for maximum temperature change. [[report]]()

 **2. Mixed Signal VLSI Design: Current Steering Digital-to-Analog Converter Design (Binary and Segmented DAC)**

 8-bit current steering Binary and Segmented DAC is designed for the course mixed-signal vlsi design.
 Both the Binary and Segmented DAC is compared.